grodansparadis/vscp/README.md

 <img src="http://vscp.org/images/logo.png" width="300">

+**Currently a big change (removing dependency on wxWidgets) is on the way in this project.
+This means all/parts will not build clean (or at all) for som time.
+Please use release code **

 <p>VSCP (Very Simple Control Protocol) is a framework for IoT/m2m tasks.
 The framework defines methods to
 have a common device discovery, a common configuration, a common way to interface with remote devices and a common way to update firmware of devices built on different architectures.
 A server is available that runs on